erayalp808/erayalp808/README.md

 I am a Computer Engineering student based in Istanbul, Turkey.
 <br>
 ## About Me
-- 🎯 My goal is to specialize in Software Engineering, Machine Learning and Natural Language Processing.<br>
+- 🎯 I’m a Software Engineer passionate about building intelligent, scalable, and production-ready systems.
+With a strong foundation in machine learning and NLP, I specialize in applying modern AI techniques to solve real-world problems.<br>
-- 📚 I am currently learning about ML tools, neural network architectures, data engineering, distributed systems and different deep learning approaches to build advanced models and data driven applications.<br>
+- 📚 I am currently learning about reasoning in LLMs, Agentic Systems and Information Retrieval.<br>
 - 👨🏻‍💻 I have hands-on experience and knowledge about software development with a strong foundation in software architecture, design principles and various technologies/frameworks.<br>

 ## Skills